Fiction: "The Shed"

 Teddy tore at it, her excitement palpable.
 This was her favourite time of year.
 With every birthday, she grew more filled with an amplifying sense of self.
 A greater handle on the world that confounded her.
 A world she felt one could be the web, the bug caught in the web, or the spider.
 Teddy wanted to be the spider.
 Ripping the envelope into little pieces, she pulled from it an equally as black card, void of any images or words.
 In curiosity, she turned the card in her hands studying it as her father watched on eager.

-Deciding there was nothing more than blank barren cardboard to look at, she smirked, grasping the two sides to pull it open.
+Deciding there was nothing more than blank barren cardboard to look at, she smirked at its anonymity, grasping the two sides to pull it open.
 A peak of whites and greens and purples moved inside as she pulled her hands apart.
 At the same time, her father’s palm bore towards her lap and pressed into the middle fold, sending speckles of gold confetti flying into Teddy’s face as a cardboard cut out of a ghoulish witch came flying at her face.

 “Ah!”
 Teddy wailed, honestly frightened, throwing the card off the bed and away from her.